About Moran's Equity, Diversity, and Inclusion Committee

 A Message from Liliana Werner, Moran Vice-Chair for Equity, Diversity, and Inclusion

 Welcome to the site of the Committee for Equity, Diversity, and Inclusion (EDI) of the Moran Eye Center.
-This site will evolve as new information and resources become available, and concrete actions towards EDI are underway.

 When I moved to Salt Lake City to join the Moran Eye Center faculty in 2002, feeling welcomed, appreciated, and respected in my identity as a woman, Latina, and Brazilian immigrant was vitally important to me.
 We do not take for granted that all potential candidates and newly recruited faculty, staff, and trainees yearn for the same feeling, especially those from historically excluded communities.